-On February 5, 2019, the Company announced that it would invest \$90 million in its workforce through targeted wage adjustments, one-time retirement contributions and one-time special recognition awards, as well as employee training programs and scholarships.
-The Company expects to fund the majority of these investments during fiscal 2019 of which \$62.2 million was paid during the second quarter of fiscal 2019 in one-time special recognition awards.
+On February 5, 2019, we announced that we would invest \$90 million in our workforce through targeted wage adjustments, retirement contributions and special recognition awards, as well as employee training programs and scholarships.
+We expect to fund the majority of these investments during fiscal 2019 of which \$62.5 million was paid during the nine month period of fiscal 2019 in special recognition awards and employee training programs.